netzint/nextcloud_docker_cluster/README.md

 - `REDIS_HOST=redis01`
 - `REDIS_HOST_PASSWORD=redis2020passwordImportant`
 - `TRUSTED_PROXIES=174.24.0.4`
+- `NEXTCLOUD_ADMIN=admin`
+- `NEXTCLOUD_ADMIN_PASSWORD=Muster!`
+- `INTERNAL_IP=10.10.1.134`
+- `INTERNAL_DOMAINNAME=nextcloud.netzint.de`

 How it works
 ============

 First run the init.sh.
 This file creates the first mariadb container and adds the neccessary nextcloud database structure.

-Afterwards run docker-compose up and wait until the databases are in sync.

-Once this happens stop the process by hitting ctrl + c

-Now open db01-data/grastate.dat and set the bootstrap value from 0 to 1.

-Now run startCluster.sh, wait a few seconds and run postinst.sh.

-Postinst.sh adds the last missing database indicies and configures nextcloud to use cron instead of ajax.

-Now log in via webinterface and create the administrator account.
+Afterwards it spawns the second db and configures the grafana mariadb features and enables the safe_to_bootstrap value for db01, copys the default configs from the template directory and hints to enable the systemd service.

+You can then run the cluster via systemd or the daemonHandler.sh script (start / stop)

+Once the Nextcloud is up and running run the postInst.sh do run the Nextcloud setup process (generate admin, enable apps etc.)

+.